USRSE/virtual-workshop-2021/pages/abstracts.md

 * What would you consider a recent success?
 * What questions do you have for your peers?
 * What resources or information would help you as an RSE Group Leader?

+### Finishing RSE White Paper

+*Julia Damerow, Chris Hill*

+In the March 2021 Community Call, we discussed the topic “Changing how Academia views RSEs.”
+We have written up the discussion in a white paper draft.
+However, before we can publish the whitepaper, there are a few more discussion points that should be added and we need to decide how and where the whitepaper should be published.
+In this breakout discussion, we would like to discuss the missing points to be added to the draft and plan the next steps to get the whitepaper published.